-Most top-down investors are macroeconomic investors focused on capitalizing on large trends using exchange-traded funds (ETFs) rather than individual equities.
-They tend to have higher turnover than bottom-up investors since they’re more focused on market cycles than individual stocks.
-This means that they’re strategy is more about momentum and short-term gains than any kind of value-based approach to finding undervalued companies.
+Most top-down investors are macroeconomic investors who are focused on capitalizing on large trends using exchange-traded funds (ETFs) rather than individual equities.
+They tend to have higher turnover than bottom-up investors.
+They’re more focused on market cycles than individual stocks.
+Their plan is more about momentum and short-term gains than any kind of value-based approach to finding undervalued companies.

-Investors using a bottom-up approach start their analysis by looking at individual companies and then building a portfolio based on their specific attributes.
+Investors using a bottom-up approach start by looking at individual companies.
+They then build a portfolio based on their attributes.

-For example, a bottom-up investor might screen for stocks trading with a low price-earnings (P/E) ratio and then review companies that meet that specific criteria.
-Then, they will take a deeper look at each individual company that comes up on the screener and evaluate them based on other fundamental criteria.
-The investor may also rely on external factors, such as reading analyst research reports and opinions for added insight.
+A bottom-up investor might screen for stocks trading with a low price earnings (P/E) ratio.
+They would then review companies that meet that criterion.
+They'll take a deeper look at each one that comes up on the screener.
+They'll evaluate them based on other criteria.
+The investor may also rely on external factors for added insight, such as reading analyst research reports and opinions.

-Most bottom-up investors are microeconomic investors that focus on specific attributes of a company when building their portfolio.
-They tend to be buy-and-hold investors since they invest a lot of time researching individual stocks rather than the environment surrounding these stocks.
-This means that their investments may take a longer time to play out, but could be more effective at managing risk and ultimately increasing risk-adjusted returns.
+Most bottom-up investors are microeconomic investors that focus on attributes of a company when they're building their portfolio.
+They tend to be buy-and-hold investors.
+They invest a lot of time researching stocks rather than the environment surrounding these stocks.
+This means that their investments may take a longer time to play out.
+But it could be more effective at managing risk.
+They could increase risk-adjusted returns in the end.

-There is no single approach that’s right for all investors and the decision between top-down or bottom-up investing is largely a matter of personal preference.
-But, it’s worth noting that these two investment styles are not mutually exclusive.
+No single approach is right for all investors.
+The decision between top-down or bottom-up investing is largely a matter of personal preference.
+But these two styles aren't mutually exclusive.

-Many investors combine top-down and bottom-up investing when building a diversified portfolio.
-For example, an investor might start with a top-down approach and look for a country that’s likely to see rapid growth over the coming year or two.
-They might then take a bottom-up approach within that country by looking for specific investments, such as companies with low price-earnings ratios or high yields.
+You can combine top-down and bottom-up investing when building a diversified portfolio.
+You might start with a top-down approach and look for a country that’s likely to see rapid growth over the coming year or two.
+Then you might take a bottom-up approach within that country by looking for certain investments, such as companies with low price earnings ratios or high yields.

-The key to successfully using these techniques is identifying the correct criteria and analyzing them in a wider context.
-For instance, if price-earnings ratios are depressed in a specific country, it could be due to a larger macroeconomic risk factor, such as an upcoming election or conflict.
-Investors must carefully consider all of these factors when making investment decisions to avoid making any costly mistakes.
+The key to successfully using these techniques is pinning down the correct criteria and analyzing them in a wider context.
+It could be due to a larger macroeconomic risk factor, such as an upcoming election or conflict, if price earnings ratios are depressed in a certain country.
+Investors must think about all these factors when making decisions in order to avoid making any costly mistakes.